-Under the No Action alternative, the marine mammal restoration alternatives proposed in this RP/EA would not occur.
+Under the No Action alternative, the marine mammal restoration alternatives proposed in this RP2/EA would not occur.
 Potential short-term and temporary adverse impacts to physical, biological, and socioeconomic resources associated with responding to stranded or out-of-habitat marine mammals would not occur.
-If the project is not implemented, minor to moderate adverse impacts to marine mammals are anticipated, including increased mortality from stranding events.
+If the project is not implemented, short- and long-term minor to moderate adverse impacts to marine mammals are anticipated, including increased mortality from stranding events.
 In summary, under the No Action alternative, no short-term and temporary adverse impacts would occur, but also no long-term benefits would be realized.